rutvik-rathod/Aruco_Marker-Video_projection/README.md

 # Aruco_Marker-Video_projection

-The task is to detect Aruco Marker and project a Video file on to the Marker You need to specify the Videofile and the camera credentials
+The task is to detect Aruco Marker and project a Video file on to the Marker.

+You need to specify the Videofile and the camera credentials